CVRL/OpenSourceIrisRecognition/README.md

 <a name="license"/></a>
 ## License
-This is a research open-source software.
+This is an open-source research software.
 You are free to use it in your research projects upon citing the sources as indicated in the [Citations](#citations) section.
-Please discuss individual licensing options if you want to use this software for commercial purposes, or to create and distribute closed source versions.
+Please discuss individual licensing options if you want to use this software for commercial purposes or to create and distribute closed-source versions.

 <a name="other"/></a>
 ## Other open-source iris recognition-related repositories

-This repository makes an attempt to list all available open source iris recognition algorithms offered by other teams.
+This repository makes an attempt to list all available open-source iris recognition algorithms offered by other teams.
 If you know a repository that should be included, but is not listed here, please open a pull request.

 ### OpenAI / WorldCoin IRIS: Iris Recognition Inference System ###